Ulviyya Hajibeyova: Career

 Ulviyya Hajibeyova has been performing with Yegana Akhundova since 1985 as a piano duo in Azerbaijan and other countries.
 She has also performed successfully at a number of international festivals and competitions.

 Ulviyya Hajibeyova composed her first work at the age of 6.
 As a result, Azerbaijan Telefilm made a film about her called "Songs of Ulviyya", which was shown on Baku and Moscow television.
 Ulviyya Hajibeyova edited the works of Jovdat Hajiyev, Soltan Hajibeyov, Niyazi and other composers and performed them for the first time.

-Ulviya Hajibeyova is the performer of the German music disc "Dedication", "The musical world of Hajibeyovs", "Works of Azerbaijani composers found in the archives", as well as "Anthology of works of Azerbaijani composers" consisting of 15 discs, covering more than 1000 works of 143 Azerbaijani composers.
-In addition, she published a number of songs and piano works, as well as more than 30 scientific articles, and the author of the books "Art devotees.
+Ulviya Hajibeyova is the performer of the German music disc "Dedication", "The musical world of Hajibeyovs", "Works of Azerbaijani composers found in the archives", and "Anthology of works of Azerbaijani composers" consisting of 15 discs, covering more than 1000 works of 143 Azerbaijani composers.
+In addition, she published a number of songs and piano works, as well as more than 30 scientific articles, and is the author of the books "Art Devotees.
 The world of music of Hajibeyovs", "Folk epics in the opera of Azerbaijani composers", three-volume "Performance problems of works written for piano within the project Anthology of works of Azerbaijani composers", "Ismayil Hajibeyov".
 In addition, she is the compiler and editor of the 3-volume "Anthology of works of Azerbaijani composers".